textmagic/textmagic-rest-php-v2/docs/Api/TextMagicApi.md

     $config
 );
 $file = "/path/to/file.txt"; // \SplFileObject | File containing contacts in csv or xls(x) formats.
-$column = "\"0:firstName;1:lastName;3:phone;4:email\""; // string | Import file column mapping.
+$column = "0:firstName;1:lastName;3:phone;4:email"; // string | Import file column mapping.
 The string must contain sub-strings of mapping in format `columnNumber:field` glued by `;`.
 For example: `0:firstName;1:lastName;3:phone;4:email` where the value before `:` is a number of the column in the file, and the value after `:` is a field of the newly created contact or the ID of a custom field.
 Numbers of columns begin from zero.
 Allowed built-in contact fields are: `firstName`, `lastName`, `phone`, `email`.
 Existing of `phone` mapping is required.
 $listId = 443; // int | List that ID contacts will be imported to.
 Ignored if `listName` is specified.
-$listName = "\"A new list\""; // string | List name.
+$listName = "A new list"; // string | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
 Ignored if `listId` is specified.

 try {
     $result = $apiInstance->importContacts($file, $column, $listId, $listName);